H3llKa1ser/IT-and-Security-101/Cloud Computing/Virtualization.md

 #### 3) Efficiency:

  -  Like scaling, virtualization can also make it easier to decrease the resources allocated to a virtual machine if there is reduced usage.

+# Virtualization Structure

+### Virtualization is implemented using an engine-machine format, which means that a software or system creates an abstraction layer and allocates resources, while an operating system or application can then be installed on top of this virtualized environment.
+The operating system installed in a virtual machine is known as a guest OS, as opposed to the host OS on which the virtualization engine is running.